The $f(Q)$ gravity and affine EoS: Compatibility and observational constraints: Observational constraints and results

-where, $\nabla m_{i}=m_{obs}(z_{i})-m_{th}(z_{i})$, the theoretical apparent magnitude $m_{th}(z_i)$ is calculated using equation (\ref{9a}) and the symbol $m_{obs}(z_i)$ is used to denote the apparent magnitude of SNeIa observations at red-shift $z_i$ and $C_{ij}^{-1}$ is covariance matrix's inverse.
+where, $\nabla m_{i}=m_{obs}(z_{i})-m_{th}(z_{i})$, the theoretical apparent magnitude $m_{th}(z_i)$ is calculated using equation (\ref{9a}) and the symbol $m_{obs}(z_i)$ is used to denote the apparent magnitude of SNeIa observations at redshift $z_i$ and $C_{ij}^{-1}$ is covariance matrix's inverse.
 The luminosity distance is influenced by the Hubble parameter.
 Following this approach, we use equations (\ref{301}) and (\ref{302}) and the emcee package \cite{foreman2013emcee} to determine the maximum likelihood estimate using the joint (CC+Pantheon) dataset.
 For computing the maximum likelihood estimate using the joint data, we define the joint $\chi^{2}$ as $\chi^{2}_{CC}+\chi^{2}_{P}$. \\ For Model I and II, the derived posterior contour maps with $1\sigma$ and $2\sigma$ confidence levels along with the one dimensional marginalized distribution are given in Fig. (\ref{fig:5}) and (\ref{fig:100}).
 The summary of cosmological parameters in Table $(\ref{table:1})$ and $(\ref{table:2})$ suggest that the models are compatible with observations.
-In order to obtain the posterior distribution of model parameter, we use the Hubble parameter (\ref{301}) for the Model I. In the Model II, we use the Hubble parameter (\ref{302}) with the constraint $\Omega_{m0}+\Omega_{\Lambda 0}+\Omega_{a0}=1$.
-In the MCMC analysis with CC and joint data, we observe that the posterior distributions subjected to parameter $\Omega_{a0}$ and $\alpha$ remain un-constrained and possess the degeneracy.
-In other words, the parameter space remain unbounded and it lead to the un-physical bounds on parameter $\alpha$ and $\Omega_{a0}$.
-Further, we fix the parameter $\Omega_{\Lambda 0}=0.01$ with the assumption that the proportion of `constant' dark energy is very small as compared to the dynamical dark energy in the total dark energy of model (\ref{302}).
-That is, $\Omega_{\Lambda 0}<\ll \Omega_{a0}$.
+In order to obtain the posterior distribution of model parameters, we use the Hubble parameter (\ref{301}) for the Model I. In the Model II, we use the Hubble parameter (\ref{302}) with the constraint $\Omega_{m0}+\Omega_{\Lambda 0}+\Omega_{a0}=1$.
+In the MCMC analysis with CC and joint data, we observe that the posterior distributions subjected to parameter $\Omega_{a0}$ and $\alpha$ possesses the degeneracy.
+In other words, the parameter space remain unbounded and it lead to the ill-defined, un-physical bounds on parameter $\alpha$ and $\Omega_{a0}$.
+Further, we fix the parameter $\Omega_{\Lambda 0}=0.01$ with the assumption $\Omega_{\Lambda 0}<\ll \Omega_{a0}$.
 For this case, the contour map with $1\sigma$ and $2\sigma$ limits are shown in Fig. (\ref{fig:100}).
 In this case, we observe that the parameter $\alpha$ is negative within $1\sigma$.
 It simply mean that this model is not classically stable.
-In the case without assumption also, the $\alpha$ remains negative leading to the classically unstable universe evolution.
+In the case without assumption $\Omega_{\Lambda 0}<\ll \Omega_{a0}$ also, the $\alpha$ remains negative leading to the classically unstable universe evolution in model II.
 In contrast, we observe in Model I that the universe evolution will be classically stable subjected to the constraint on $\alpha$.
-In the next section, we describe in detail on the cosmic dynamics possessed by the models. \\
+For the Model I, within $1\sigma$ limit on $\alpha$, one may have $(-0.022,0.086)$ based on the CC constraints and $(-0.033,0.166)$ based on joint constraints.
+These constraints are suggesting that there is a broader region where $\alpha$ is positive and, thus will be classically stable in the region where $0\leq \alpha\leq 1$.
+It simply mean that there are fewer $\alpha$ values for which Model I may be unstable.
+Hence, this model is not fully unstable.
+In the next section, we describe in detail on the cosmic dynamics possessed by the models. \\ For Model I: For the CC data set, we use $48$ random walkers and $60000$ iterations (steps) for the emcee based MCMC analysis.
+We select uniform priors on $H_{0}, \alpha$ and $\rho_{0}$ for the CC data set.
+We take the range $60 < H_{0} < 80, -1 < \alpha <1 $ and $ 0.0 < \rho_{0} < 4.5$.
+For the joint data set, we use $48$ random chains (walkers) and $16000$ iterations (steps) for the emcee based MCMC analysis.
+We select uniform priors on $H_{0}, \alpha, \rho_{0}$ and $\mathcal{M}$ for the joint data set.
+We take the range $60 < H_{0} < 80, -1 < \alpha < 1, 0.0 < \rho_{0} <4.5 $ and $ 23.5 < \mathcal{M} < 23.85 $. \\ For Model II: For the CC data set, we use $48$ random walkers and $60000$ iterations (steps) for the emcee based MCMC analysis.
+We select uniform priors on $H_{0}, \Omega_{m}$ and $\alpha$ for the CC data set.
+We take the range $60 < H_{0} < 85, 0.01 < \Omega_{m} <0.6 $ and $ -3 < \alpha < 1.0$.
+For the joint data set, we use $48$ random walkers and $16000$ iterations (steps) for the emcee based MCMC analysis.
+We select uniform priors on $H_{0}, \Omega_{m}$ and $\alpha$ and $\mathcal{M}$ for the joint data set.
+We take the range $60 < H_{0} < 85, 0.01 < \Omega_{m} <0.6, -3 < \alpha < 1.0$ and $ 23.5 < \mathcal{M} < 24 $. \\